International Transfer Admissions

 International transfer students go through the same application and review process as any other transfer student*.
-For more information and a detailed list of admissions requirements, please see the Undergraduate Transfer Admissions website.
+For more information and a detailed list of admissions requirements, please see the table below.
 When you apply, you must report all international coursework as it would appear on your international academic records.

 *The only additional requirement is proof of English proficiency for some students.
 See the English Proficiency Requirements section below for more information.

 - Completion of Calculus I, II and III

 - Completion of Chemistry I and II (with labs), dependent on major

 - Completion of Calculus-based Physics I and II (with labs), dependent on major

 - GPA of 3.0 or higher (out of 4.0)

 - Completion of trigonometry and enrollment in Calculus I or higher

 - Enrolled in and/or completion of Chemistry with lab and/or Physics I with lab